The Power of Breath: A Guide to Functional Breathing

 3. Breathe Deep, Not Big

-We’ve all been told to “take a deep breath” when we’re overwhelmed—but what does that actually mean?
+We’ve all been told to “take a deep breath” when we’re overwhelmed; but what does that actually mean?
 Deep breathing engages the diaphragm and intercostal muscles, expanding the lungs fully and gently massaging internal organs.
-This increases lung capacity, optimizes oxygen supply, and supports heart function by reducing strain on the pericardium (the membrane surrounding the heart).
+This increases lung capacity, optimises oxygen supply, and supports heart function by reducing strain on the pericardium (the membrane surrounding the heart).

 Becoming Conscious of Your Breath